9001/copyparty/scripts/docker/README.md

 * q: starting a rootless container on debian 12 fails with `failed to register layer: lsetxattr user.overlay.impure /etc: operation not supported`
   * a: docker's default rootless configuration on debian is to use the overlay2 storage driver; this does not work.
 Your options are to replace docker with podman (good choice), or to configure docker to use the `fuse-overlayfs` storage driver

+# docker-specific recommendations

+* copyparty will generally create a `.hist` folder at the top of each volume, which contains the filesystem index, thumbnails and such.
+For performance reasons, but also just to keep things tidy, it might be convenient to store these inside the config folder instead.
+Add the line `hist: /cfg/hists/` inside the `[global]` section of your `copyparty.conf` to do this

+## enabling the ftp server

+...is tricky because ftp is a weird protocol and docker is making it worse 🎉

+add the following three config entries into the `[global]` section of your `copyparty.conf`:

+* `ftp: 3921` to enable the service, listening for connections on port 3921

+* `ftp-nat: 127.0.0.1` but replace `127.0.0.1` with the actual external IP of your server; the clients will only be able to connect to this IP, even if the server has multiple IPs

+* `ftp-pr: 12000-12099` to restrict the [passive-mode](http://slacksite.com/other/ftp.html#passive) port selection range; this allows up to 100 simultaneous file transfers

+then finally update your docker config so that the port-range you specified (12000-12099) is exposed to the internet

 # build the images yourself